ConnorGDevelopment/School/Intro to VR Production (ECT 2210)/Notes.md

   - UV Mapping: Making a map for how light is absorbed on the model
   - Textures are applied to maintain the depth/surface of object without using polygons

+## 4-2-24

+Blossom Hack
+: 24 Hour Hackathon
+: April 6-7
+: Checkin @ 10 AM
+: Irvine 194
+: No Experience Required

+### Special Classes that will only be offered once-ish!

+ECT 2411 - World Creation - Alex Rossin - Fall
+ECT 4900 - Photogrammetry - Jorge - Fall
+ECT 4900 - Advanced CG Pipeline - Darko - Fall
+: Media Design / Game Dev co-op, teaches going from art to game

+### Coding in Unity

+Good Structure for C#
+Variables / Properties -> Funcs -> Unity Funcs

+Vector3
+: Set of 3 floats

+Rest of presentation of Blackboard

+### Half-Life: Alyx

+Arguable best VR Games
+Valve focus on player control -> Loss of freedom breaks presence Freedom to Look -> Caused issues in games before, even more in VR -> Known as attention problem Valve solves this by using audio/visual ques to direct players attention VR exponentially compounds the attention problem
+: VR lets users have full control of their perspective : VR is also designed in a way where there has to be more to look at (good VR doesn't have blank spots behind you)